 Large Numbers — Notes

-This page goes into greater detail on the background of some of the large numbers and functions described on my large numbers page.
-The topics are presented in the same order as on that page.
+This page goes into greater detail on certain topics related to large numbers and quickly-growing functions described on my large numbers page.
+The topics are presented in about the same order as on that page.

 Notes on Fermat numbers